Parametric Instabilities of Correlated Quantum Matter: Introduction

+Parametric drives are particularly intriguing since they connect changes of underlying system parameters with an exponentially fast build-up of amplitude.
+We first discuss how an effective parametric drive is achieved (Sec.~\ref{sec:parametricsusceptibility}).
+Effective modulations must induce a time-dependent two-boson Hamiltonian term.
+Whether such a term emerges, and how strong it is, depend crucially on the microscopic details and dynamical properties of the targeted excitations as well as the suggested knob.
+In Sec.~\ref{sec:collectivederivation} we develop a general yet straightforward theoretical framework for deriving the properties of collective modes and their parametric-driving terms.
+We show how the parametric driving emerges, and connect its strength with the quantum-geometric response of the underlying many-body ground state to the driving knobs.

-Our work shows that parametric driving of collective modes can only be made by microscopic parameters that \textit{alter the vacuum state} of the targeted excitations.
-Consequently, a system's response to parametric driving at a certain point on the phase diagram probes the nature of quantum fluctuations in the relevant ground-state.
-Fig.~\ref{fig:MAINWIDE}c illustrates the relationship between the modulation of a parameter in the microscopic Hamiltonian and the resulting change in the effective Hamiltonian of the low-energy collective fluctuations.
+Our approach reveals that parametric driving can only be mediated by modulations that \textit{alter the vacuum state} of the targeted excitations.
+In fact, parametric driving strength is a direct probe of the quantum ground-state fluctuations.
+Fig.~\ref{fig:MAINWIDE}c highlights how modulation of a microscopic Hamiltonian parameter translates to the effective Hamiltonian of the low-energy collective fluctuations.
 It is the induced two-boson term (bottom right panel of Fig.~\ref{fig:MAINWIDE}c) that corresponds to the strength of the parametric driving.
-The same term is also related to the fidelity susceptibility of the vacuum of fluctuations, revealing the intimate connection between these two quantities.
+Remarkably, the same term is intimately related to the susceptibility of the vacuum of fluctuations.
+Thus, efficiently driving and probing the parametric instability of a correlated phase with respect to microscopic parameters is also a probe of the fidelity susceptibility of the ground state.
+This, in turn, provides an independent mapping of phase boundaries, and may reveal hidden transitions.

-The consequences of triggering a parametric instability may be far-reaching.
-Once the driving strength exceeds the inverse-lifetime of the driven mode, one expects the parent order to melt, albeit in a nonthermal way (cf. Ref.~\cite{HsiehParametricMagnons}).
-If the parametric drive is counterbalanced by nonlinear dissipation terms (due to, e.g., interactions between the bosonic modes), however, the driving can result in a non-equilibrium steady-state~\cite{parametric_magnon_bec_Demokritov2006,nonlineardamping_topologicalmagnon,parametric_afm_theory_PhysRevApplied.17.034004}.
+Triggering parametric instabilities could have dramatic signatures.
+Once the parametric response of the system exceeds the inverse-lifetime of the driven mode, one expects the parent order to melt, albeit in a nonthermal way (cf. Ref.~\cite{HsiehParametricMagnons}).
+If the parametric drive is counterbalanced by nonlinear dissipation terms (due to, e.g., interactions between the bosonic modes or more intricate sources of non-linearity), however, the driving can result in a non-equilibrium steady-state~\cite{parametric_magnon_bec_Demokritov2006,nonlineardamping_topologicalmagnon,parametric_afm_theory_PhysRevApplied.17.034004,kaplanprl_PhysRevLett.134.066902}.
 Curiously, thoughtful targeting of specific collective excitations may drive the system towards a low-lying order just outside the reach of the equilibrium phase diagram.